tmusolf/GoogleMapToOSMAndGPX/README.md

 ## Making a GPX file not visible

-<br>To make a folder of GPX files not visible nagivate to the appropriate folder, as shown above, select **Show all tracks on the map** then uncheck or deselect the files you want turn off and finally select **apply**.<br>
+<br>To make a folder of GPX files not visible nagivate to the appropriate folder, as shown above, select **Show all tracks on the map** then uncheck or deselect the files you want to make **not** visible and finally select **apply**.<br>
 <img src="https://github.com/user-attachments/assets/b5f04330-cbbc-4c9f-b134-fa6b4c3851c9" alt="Options" width="200">

 ## Windows Executables
-There are two .exe files provided which are windows executables.
+There are two .exe files provided which are windows 64 bit executables.
 They are standalone files and do not need to be installed, they can be run directly.
 You do not need to use or install python to run these exe files.

-GoogleMapsToOSMAndGPX.exe is the command line utility itself and GoogleMapsToOSMAndGPX-gui.exe is the graphical user interface (GUI) wrapper that allows you to run the utility via a simple user inteface instead of the command line.
+GoogleMapToOSMAndGPX.exe is the command line utility itself and GoogleMapToOSMAndGPX-gui.exe is the graphical user interface (GUI) wrapper that allows you to run the utility via a simple user inteface instead of the command line.
 For this to work both files must be placed in the same directory.

+The first time you run GoogleMapToOSMAndGPX-gui.exe you may receive a windows warning about these files because they don't have an official security certificate.
+I'm not a professional developer so I don't have one of those.
+You'll need to select **run anyway** to get it to execute.

+These have been tested on several Windows 10 machines and they run fine, but that's far from an exhaustive test protocol.
+Your milage may vary.

+## Python Source Code
+I'm not going to go into how to install python and run these utilities.
+If you're familar with Python on your platform of choice, it shouldn't be difficult.

+I used pyinstaller to "compile" the python source code into the Windows executable files.
+You can use the spec files in Github to drive pyinstaller.

 ## Batch File
 There is a batch file example which takes a user created text file containing lines of comma separated paths and GMap ids with optional parameter overides.
-This file can then be fed to the batch file and it will call the conversion utility once for each GMap line in the file.
-This is a quick way to update the GPX files from a large group of google maps without having to do them individually.
+This file can then be fed to the batch file and it will call the conversion utility once for each line in the file.
+This is a quick way to update the GPX files from a large group of GMaps without having to do them individually.

 ## GPX Track file example
 Here is an example of the GPX XML code created by this utility for a track